Boehrsi/hugo-implementation-details/README.md

   - An entry is added by creating a **folder**
   - Within the entry folder at least the `index.md` file must exist
   - Additionally and optionally a `bad.md` and / or `good.md` could exist.
 If those files exist they are shown below the content of the `index.md` file.
 Those files are meant to show code examples only
+  - A new entry can be added via the Hugo CLI `hugo new --kind entry entries/my-post`

 # Examples